dib-lab/2020-paper-sourmash-gather/manuscript.md

 with overlap in the query metagenome (see Methods).

 We find many genomes with large overlaps for each metagenome, due to the redundancy of the reference database.
-For example, the zymo mock contains a *Salmonella* genome, and there are over 200,000 Salmonella genomes that match to it in Genbank.
-Likewise, the iHMP dataset matches to over 75,000 *E. coli* genomes in GenBank.
+For example, `zymo mock` contains a *Salmonella* genome, and there are over 200,000 Salmonella genomes that match to it in Genbank.
+Likewise, `gut real` matches to over 75,000 *E. coli* genomes in GenBank.
 Since neither `podar mock` nor `oil well real` contain genomes from species with substantial representation in genbank, they yield many fewer total